-- Accelerate market transformation including improvements to 3rd party project development success rates relative to IOU-owned developments with a focus on: - Speeding up and addressing other major developer risks in the IOUs' execution of WDAT interconnection processes; - Require that utility procurements include some flexibility to adjust the size and/or use case of a project if the original procurement need (e.g., distribution deferral) shifts. - More generally, incorporation of more value streams into individual IOU solicitations. - Enable multiple use applications by requiring distribution-connected resources to offer transmission grid-level services when idle and minimize extended periods of standby, following MUA guidelines.
-As a starting point, require all utility-owned installations and contracted third-party distribution deferral projects to seek participation in the CAISO marketplace.
+- Remove barriers to accelerated market transformation including improvements to third-party project development success rates relative to IOU-owned developments with a focus on: - Speeding up and addressing other major developer risks in the IOUs' execution of WDAT interconnection processes; - Require that utility procurements include some flexibility to adjust the size and/or use case of a project if the original procurement need (e.g., distribution deferral) shifts. - More generally, incorporation of more value streams into individual IOU solicitations, including both system-wide and local area services. - Enable multiple use applications by requiring distribution-connected resources to offer transmission grid-level services when idle and minimize extended periods of standby, following MUA guidelines.
+As a starting point and to build more real-world case studies with clearly-defined multiple services, require all utility-owned installations and contracted third-party distribution deferral projects to (a) with distribution deferral as the priority service, define specific time periods and/or portions of resource capacity that could be available to serve the transmission grid, (b) if significant capacity is available, seek participation in the CAISO marketplace, and (c) if CAISO participation is not feasible, articulate specific operational and/or financial reasons why.